UCB-Econ-148/sp23/resources.md

 - [NumPy documentation](https://numpy.org/doc/stable/)
 - [Pandas documentation](https://pandas.pydata.org/docs/index.html)

+## Exam Resources
+The following resources can be helpful for you to study for exams.
+- Midterm Study Guide
+- Midterm Reference Sheet
+(Coming Soon!)

 ## Supplementary Readings

 Each of the listed online textbooks/readings will contain some material that is not in scope for our class.
 They all cover the fundamentals of Python, but in slightly different ways.
 As a reminder, you're not required to look at any of these; only look if you think they'll help you.